 AIM founders Eileen Kenney and Harriet and Bernie Molinski.

 Want to know a little more about AIM?
 This video was prepared for AIM's last in-person weekend retreat, which was held before the pandemic in 2019.
-AIM anticipates holding its next weekend retreat in 2022, at a date to be determined.
+AIM will hold its next weekend retreat, its first since the Covid pandemic, on June 9-11, 2023 in Delray Beach, Florida.
+More details will be posted in March.

 The AIM Strategic Plan